wptrainingteam/content-editor-overview/README.md

 **Add Headings to a Blog Post**

 Using either [lorem ipsum text](http://meettheipsums.com/) or existing copy, have students add headings to a blog post.

+1. Choose a paragraph (somewhere below the first paragraph) and think of a short phrase to introduce the content in it.
+2. Use the enter/return key to add a blank line above the paragraph.
+3. Type the short phrase for the heading.
+4. With the cursor anywhere in the phrase, drop down the heading list, and click Heading 2.
+5. Repeat adding another heading further down the content, and use Heading 3.

 *   Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.